 The library had my back and made sure I never did without this lifeline of hope.
 My love of books transported me outside my current situation to worlds of possibilities.
 It was the mental break I needed to break through the Lyme fog.

-So, this week of April 12-19, raise a book high and celebrate National Library Week.
+So this week, raise a book high and celebrate National Library Week.
 Celebrate the unlimited possibilities and independence libraries bring to people of all ages and backgrounds.
 From research librarians who will blow your mind on the materials they can track down… to the delicious new book recommendations to tickle your brain… to “all the places you’ll go” Seussian adventures of your next library search, online or in person.

 According to Libraries for Real Life: “Americans check out more than 2 billion items each year from public libraries; the average user takes out more than seven books a year.”